 Keeping a Lid on Shipping Costs

 There are a lot of variables in the online shopping experience, both for you as the merchant and for the individuals shopping in your e-store.
-But the one variable that can have the greatest impact on your sales success is shipping.
+Yet, the one variable that can have the greatest impact on your sales success is shipping.
 Ecommerce is about convenience and getting a good deal, but shipping choices and costs can ruin this experience.
-High shipping costs were rated as the number one reason for consumer dissatisfaction with the online shopping experience, according to RIS, and many other studies point to shipping costs as the number one cause of shopping cart abandonment.
+Creating a quality experience is important for encouraging customers to shop on your website.
+Especially, because 79 percent of Americans make purchases online.
+That’s roughly eight in ten people shopping online.

 Shipping is complicated because there are so many variables, all of which may impact the cost of getting your box from point A to point B. You have to factor in quantity, size, weight, contents, packing requirements, destination address, speed, insurance, tracking, and carrier.
 Change one of these variables, and the shipping cost changes.